ctlearn-project/ctlearn/README.md

 ## Classes

 **DataLoader and HDF5DataLoader** Load a set of IACT data and provide a generator yielding NumPy arrays of examples (data and labels) as well as additional information about the dataset.
-HDF5DataLoader is the specifc implementation of the abstract base class DataLoader for the ImageExtractor HDF5 format.
+HDF5DataLoader is the specifc implementation of the abstract base class DataLoader for the DL1DataHandler v0.6.0 HDF5 format.
 Because it's prohibitive to store a large dataset in memory, HDF5DataLoader instead provides a method `get_example_generators()` that returns functions returning generators that yield example identifiers (run number, event number, and, in `single_tel` mode, tel id) as well as the class weights, and methods `get_example()` and `get_image()` to map these identifiers to examples of data and labels and to telescope images.
 HDF5DataLoader also provides methods `get_metadata()` and `get_auxiliary_data()` that return dictionaries of additional information about the dataset.
 A DataProcessor provided either at initialization or using the method `add_data_processor()` applies preprocessing to the examples and an ImageMapper provided at initialization maps the images.

 **DataProcessor** Preprocess IACT data.
 DataProcessor has a method `process_example()` that accepts an example of a list of NumPy arrays of data and an integer label along with the telescope type and returns preprocessed data in the same format, and a method `get_metadata()` that returns a dictionary of information about the processed data.
 A DataProcessor with no options set leaves the example unchanged.
 Preprocessing methods implemented in CTLearn v0.2.0 include cropping an image about the shower centroid and applying logarithmic normalization.